Do you get excited when the tax season rolls around? I bet no unless you are expecting a good fat refund.

 Canada operates a well-structured and progressive marginal tax rate.
 Depending on the income level bracket that your income falls into, there is a prescribed marginal rate for your income.
 Your marginal rate is the percentage tax that is taken from every extra dollar you earn.

-What Are The Canadian Tax Brackets For 2020?
+What Are The Canadian Tax Brackets?

 The taxable income brackets and their corresponding 2020 federal tax rates (FTR) are as follows: